Bridging the Gap

 This not only represents a failure to deliver the education children are legally entitled to, but also highlights a much deeper and serious issue of inequality and exclusion.

-Havenswood Trust is committed to addressing inequality by creating a tailored, academically rigorous and emotionally supportive environment—providing the all round care and education that these children both need and deserve.
+Havenswood Trust is committed to addressing inequality by providing the support and education that these children both need and deserve.